IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/contact-us.md

 If you have any queries, suggestions, would like to volunteer or contribute, we would love to hear from you!

 Please contact us via the form below.
+Alternatively, if you have any questions about the IFoA Data Science Research Section, please contact John Ng or the Professional Communities Team (professional.communities@actuaries.org.uk).

 <form accept-charset="UTF-8" action="mailto:debsdey@hotmail.com" enctype="multipart/form-data" target="_blank">
           <div class="form-group">